mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * Fix completedAt data to In progress if pipeline is in running

+**Back-and Developers Console**

+Added:

+* Management of readiness and probeness routes in Google Cloud

+* Management of backoffice ACL inheritance for endpoint and routes

+* 2 new env variables to interpolate in v1-adapter: EXPORT_SERVICE_URL and EXPORT_SERVICE_NDJSON_URL
+  These variables are needed in v1-adapter in order to use new export-service with CMS

+Changed:

+AC-1220: Change validation regex in Constants / basePath

+Updates:

+* Dependencies update
+* api-portal to 1.6.4
+* cms-backend to 1.2.0
+* crud-service to 2.0.1
+* session-manager to 4.4.0
+* v1-adapter to 2.2.0

+Fixed:

+* Fixed ECONNREFUSED error by expecting the templateId in the request and      contacting the CRUD service to get the template info

+* Fixed templateUrl CRUD retrieval using value property

 **Core Services**

-New Export Service:
+1. New Export Service:
     This micro-service allows to export a data source to multiple formats.
     Input data source format must be a JSON lines.
     Supported output formats are:

     * JSON
     * CSV
     * HTML
     * XLSX

+2. Session Manager v4.4.0:

+    implement check-up route

 ##v4.27.0 (September 5, 2019)